Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 You won't like me.

-Um, I am a born-again evangelical Christian also.
+I am a born-again evangelical Christian, also.

-And I will say that because of what I call some outright lies and distortion, you call them club for growth.
+And I will say that because of what I call some outright lies and distortion, you call them Club for Growth.

-I call them club you to death through growing lies.
+I call them Club You to Death through Growing Lies.

 There are some things that they have been very deceitful about.

-Your previous caller, two callers before me, uh is spouting the statements from Club for Growth about saying Mike Huckabee is against school choice, which is an outright lie.
+Your previous caller, two callers before me, is spouting the statements from Club for Growth about saying Mike Huckabee is against school choice, which is an outright lie.

-And I'll prove it in a moment.
+Now, I'll prove it in a moment.

 But one thing is the homeschool legal defense, they support this guy.

-Now they're not idiots, they're not fools, they know their issues and they know what they stand for.
+Now, they're not idiots, they're not fools, they know their issues and they know what they stand for.

 There's a difference between school choice and school vouchers.